Counterfactual Equivalence in Macroeconomics (updated version of my Job Market Paper), February 2018

 When studying counterfactual policy rules using structural models, researchers are often uncertain about features of the economy that are difficult to distinguish with available data.
 If the counterfactual is not robust to variation in such features, its credibility is undermined.
 I propose a novel method to tackle these and other related problems in macroeconomics.

-Regional Heterogeneity and Monetary Policy (with Andreas Fuster, Erik Hurst and Joe Vavra), August 2017.
+Regional Heterogeneity and the Refinancing Channel of Monetary Policy (with Andreas Fuster, Erik Hurst and Joe Vavra), August 2017.
 Revise and Resubmit, Quarterly Journal of Economics

 We document that QE1 had the smallest effects on mortgage refinancing and spending in US regions with the largest employment and house price declines.
 Then, we study how the regional distribution of housing equity shapes aggregate and distributional consequences of monetary policy in a heterogenous-agent model with mortgage refinancing frictions.